w3c/wai-intro-atag/content/education.md

 Your current customers and potential new customers need learning management systems (LMS) that:

-* are accessible to instructors with disabilities
+* are accessible to users with disabilities, including educators, course administrators, and learning designers
 * produce accessible content for students

 In many situations, accessibility is required by law and will be a procurement requirement.